1. Why use this guide?

 Holds a collection of manuscripts associated with scientists such as Sir Joseph Banks.
 Non-manuscript material includes watercolour paintings and sketches of natural history subjects and a collection of portraits of naturalists.
 See also Catalogue of the books, manuscripts, maps and drawings in the British Museum (Natural History) (8 volumes, 1903-1949).

 The National Archives, Kew, Richmond TW9 4DU

 Holds records of gardens in central government and royal custody, generated especially in the Office of Works; for example, WORK 16 contains files on the Royal Parks and Pleasure Gardens.
-For a description of the history and records of works departments see department and series level information for WORK on Discovery, our cataloguea search tool with descriptions of tens of millions of documents from the UK central government, law courts, and other national bodies and from over 2,500 archives across the UK.
+For a description of the history and records of works departments see department and series level information for WORK on Discovery, our cataloguea search tool with descriptions of tens of millions of documents from the UK central government, law courts, other national bodies and from over 2,500 archives across the UK.